Requirements for a processing-node quantum repeater on a real-world fiber grid

 (2) Trapped ions are charged atoms suspended in an electromagnetic trap, the energy levels of which can be used as qubits.
-Our trapped-ion model accounts for the following: \begin{itemize} \item Two optically active ions in a trap endowed with a universal but restricted gate set; \item Depolarizing noise in all gates, bit-flip noise in measurement; \item Imperfect photon emission modeled through a depolarizing channel; \item Qubit decoherence modeled as collective Gaussian dephasing, with a characteristic coherence time. \end{itemize} More details about our trapped-ion model, and a validation of the model against experimental data, can be found in Appendix \ref{sec:appendix_setup}.
+Our trapped-ion model accounts for the following: \begin{itemize} \item Two identical, optically active ions in a trap; \item Restricted gate set as described in~\cite{schindlerQuantumInformationProcessor2013}, with arbitrary single-qubit Z rotations, arbitrary collective rotations around axes in the XY plane, and an entangling M\o lmer-Sørensen gate~\cite{molmer1999multiparticle}; \item Depolarizing noise in all gates, bit-flip noise in measurement; \item Qubit decoherence modeled as collective Gaussian dephasing, with a characteristic coherence time~\cite{zwerger2017quantum}; \item Off-resonant scattering that adds a random delay to the emission time of photons, which is counteracted using a tunable coincidence time window (as captured by a toy model introduced in Appendix \ref{app:time_windows}). \end{itemize} More details about our trapped-ion model, and a validation of the model against experimental data, can be found in Appendix \ref{sec:appendix_setup}.

 (3) We further investigate an abstract, platform-agnostic processing-node model.
 This model accounts for depolarizing noise in all gates and in photon emission, as well as amplitude-damping and phase-damping noise in the memory.
 It does not account for any platform-specific restrictions on topology, gate set or noise sources.
 Later on, we show that using the abstract model instead of hardware-specific models leads to an inaccurate picture of minimal hardware requirements.
 Even so, the abstract model can be valuable to study systems for which hardware-specific models are as of yet unavailable.
 Additionally, we note that the smaller number of hardware parameters in the abstract model as compared to the hardware-specific models means that the parameter space can be explored more efficiently, making it easier to, e.g., find minimal hardware parameters.